badescuga/CV/CV-dec-2018.md

 ## Experience

+**Site Engineering Lead**, Microsoft (Romania), *Oct 2019 - Present*
+- First hire in the Bucharest Azure Engineering Team.
+Recruited and built the local team here.
+- Working as an IC on multiple platform services and products: Machine Translation Services, Localization, UI Infrastructure, while contributing to other core building blocks: logging, monitoring, metrics.

-**Lead Software Engineer**, Fitbit (Romania), *Nov 2017 - present*
+**Lead Software Engineer**, Fitbit (Romania), *Nov 2017 - Oct 2019*

 Node.JS, typescript, python, React.JS, Webpack, Redux, Aurora, Mesos, Jenkins, Linkerd, Thrift, Zookeper, Finagle, Docker, GCP

-- Worked as Team Lead for 2 undisclosed services/platforms (not released yet).
+- Worked as Team Lead for the games platform.
-- Now in the Developer Platform Team, where I work on the public SDK, SDK Tools, and services/apps/standards around them.
+- Worked on the Platform Team, where I contributed to the public app SDK, SDK Tools, and services/apps/standards around them.
 - Involved in the hiring process across the company.
 - Part of the Node.JS adoption/onboarding board.
 - Speaker at public events (*Techsylvania June 2019*).